Casting Director Rich Delia

 Improv can be a great tool during auditions, especially when two actors are auditioning together.
 If one of the actors isn’t strong at improv, does that affect both performances, including the one who excels at it?

-Everything an actor does while working with another actor affects both performances just as in life the people we interact with affects our interactions.
+Everything an actor does while working with another actor affects both performances, just as in life where the people we meet and the way that we interact with them affect our interactions.
 In an ideal scenario if improv is needed during an audition then hopefully both actors can let go of whatever prep work they have done or what they may have pre-planned and be willing to get in the ring with the other actor and react to the moment in front of them in that given moment in time.

 How do you handle the situation when you’re collaborating with another casting director and you have differing opinions on which actors should be cast for certain roles?